Once projects get too large for a small team to run, people need ways to identify who is involved (and how) beyond the basic “on the team”.

 - R’s do most of the actual work.

-- I’s consume the emails.
+- I’s read the status emails.

-If someone can’t be relied on to do the above, they are likely not on the project.
+If someone can’t be relied on to do the above, they are likely not actually on the project.

 In Software Development Teams